 The district's first reserves and parks were acquired by legislative process either from central government directly or formalised by acts of parliament.
 Under the Land Act 1885, Allotment 85B of the Three Kings Reserve site was gazetted as a recreation ground.
-492 The Three Kings reservations were made permanent in February 1888 under the terms of the Public Domains Act 1881.
+The Three Kings reservations were made permanent in February 1888 under the terms of the Public Domains Act 1881.
 Allotment 85B was administered by the Mt Roskill Domain Board from that point.
-His area was gradually cleared and developed by a series of lease holders until 1919, when a deputation was received by the Domain Board regarding formation of a croquet lawn, tennis court & cricket pitch in Domain Reserve.
-Hennis courts were completed there in 1920.
-Around 1928, the remaining "Big King" cone from the Three Kings volcanic complex was presented as a public reserve by the Wesley Mission Trust Board, Hennis and formally gazetted as such in 1950.
+493 This area was gradually cleared and developed by a series of lease holders until 1919, when a deputation was received by the Domain Board regarding formation of a croquet lawn, tennis court & cricket pitch in Domain Reserve.
+494 Tennis courts were completed there in 1920.
+Around 1928, the remaining "Big King" cone from the Three Kings volcanic complex was presented Board, 495 and formally gazetted as such in 1950.
+496

 The Rose Garden at the corner of Warren Avenue and Mt Albert Road in Three Kings was formerly the site of the first store in the area where a post office and telephone service was set up in 1906, due to its proximity to the Veterans' home.
-497 A Suffrage memorial within the garden was unveiled on 19 September 2013, on the 120th anniversary of Women's Suffrage in New Zealand.
-Designed and made MVS Studio, the memorial commissioned by the Puketapapa Local Board and Auckland Council.
-It is designed as an abstract interpretation of the camellia flower, an important symbol of the suffrage movement, with names of the local suffragettes inscribed around the base.
-498
+497